roball24/browser-music/docs/file_definitions.md

 # BrowserMusic - File Definitions

-## .pl file
+## .playlist file
-a .pl file stores song and artwork data for an individual playlist
+a .playlist file stores song and artwork data for an individual playlist -- in json format

 ```json
 {